Acute coronary syndromes research

 A/Prof James Shaw

-Associate Professor James Shaw is one of the Deputy Directors and Head of Education and Training in Cardiology, and has held this position since 2014.
+Associate Professor James Shaw is one of the Deputy Directors of Cardiology and the Head of Cardiology General (CAGE).

 Find out more